toilacube/rag-thesis/backend/SYSTEM.md

-## Setup
-- To setup the backend please see README.md in `./backend` directory

 # Document Chat System Architecture

 This document provides an overview of the RAG (Retrieval-Augmented Generation) system architecture and explains how the document processing task queue works.